pememoni/Fairblock/readme.md

 # FairBlock
 **FairBlock** is a front-running protection mechanism for blockchain applications.
 While blockchain systems are quickly gaining popularity, front-running remains a major obstacle to fair exchange and other blockchain applications.
 FairBlock shows how to apply Identity-Based Encryption (IBE) to prevent front-running with minimal bandwidth overheads.
 In our approach, to decrypt a block of N transaction, the number of messages sent across the network only grows linearly with the size of decrypting committees, S. That is, to decrypt a set of N transactions sequenced at a specific block, a committee only needs to exchange $S$ decryption shares (independent of N).
 In comparison, previous solutions based on the threshold encryption schemes, where each transaction in a block must be decrypted separately by the committee, resulting in bandwidth overhead of N * S. This project has implemented FairBlock in the consensus layer i.e. consensus validators are also the ones who are responsible for extracting a private key for decrypting encrypted transactions in each block target.
 This project
-The blockchain for this application is built using Cosmos SDK and Tendermint and created with Starport.
+The blockchain for this application is built using Cosmos SDK and created with Starport.
 In an alternative [approach](https://github.com/pememoni/FairBlock_contracts), FairBlock is implemented using smart contracts as the communication layer for smart contract blockchains such as Avalanche and Ethereum.
 <img width="953" alt="Screen Shot 2022-02-23 at 7 06 26 PM" src="https://user-images.githubusercontent.com/34263018/155432112-3abcce88-989c-41f2-a00c-0fbf98892ea0.png">

 ## Get started
+### Blockchain
 ##### - Install Starport:
 ```
 curl https://get.starport.network/starport@v0.19.2! | bash